 Capital assets include land, buildings, building equipment, land improvements, equipment, and construction in progress.
-Capital assets are defined by the Authority as assets with an individual or system cost of \$5,000 or more and an estimated useful life greater than three years.
+Capital assets are defined by the Authority as assets or groups of assets with an individual or system cost of \$5,000 or more and an estimated useful life greater than three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
 Costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

-SBITA assets are initially measured as the sum of the present value of payments expected to be made during the subscription term, payments associated with the SBITA contract made to the SBITA vendor at the commencement of the subscription term with applicable and capitalizable implementation costs, less any SBITA vendor incentives received from the SBITA vendor at the commencement of the SBITA term.
-SBITA assets are amortized in a systematic and rational manner at the start of the subscription term of the underlying information technology assets.
+Subscription-Based IT Arrangement (SBITA) assets are initially measured as the sum of the present value of payments expected to be made during the subscription term and payments associated with the SBITA contract made to the SBITA vendor at the commencement of the subscription term with applicable and capitalizable implementation costs, less any SBITA vendor incentives received from the SBITA vendor at the commencement of the SBITA term.
+SBITA assets are amortized as an outflow of resources over the subscription term.